TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/tests/README.md

  1. Notice that the window clause is commented out, this is because it causes the unit test to not work properly.
  Usually by not producing any alerts which causes the test to fail if it is expecting an alert.
- 2. The `.slack()' function is commented out.
+ 2. The `.slack()` function is commented out.
 Since Kapacitor-Unit uses Kapacitor to run it's tests, any alerts triggered by a unit test will be sent to the Slack web hook that is configured with the Kapacitor installation.
  To prevent this, we simply comment out the Slack function.